pwittrock/kubebuilder-workshop/README.md

 	// Fetch the MongoDB instance
 	mongo := &databasesv1alpha1.MongoDB{}
 	if err := r.Get(ctx, req.NamespacedName, mongo); err != nil {
-		// If the object was deleted, it will not be found.
-Do nothing. log.Error(err, "unable to fetch MongoDB")
 		if errors.IsNotFound(err) {
 			return ctrl.Result{}, nil
 		}